Update: HF opens second India facility after full takeover of local subsidiary

 Focus will be on supply of new mixers, overhaul of existing mixing equipment as Indian market grows

-Freudenberg, Germany — HF Group has opened a new production unit in India, marking a further step in its expansion in the country following the full acquisition of its local subsidiary earlier this year.
+Freudenberg, Germany — HF Group has opened a new production unit in Dabaspet near Bengaluru (also known as Bangalore), India, marking a further step in its expansion in the country following the full acquisition of its local subsidiary in 2024.

-In a recent statement, the German mixing technology supplier said the new facility underlines its “long-term commitment to the region and its strategic importance,” and is intended to support closer collaboration with customers and improve local delivery capabilities.
+In a 21 March statement to ERJ, the German mixing technology supplier said the new facility opened in March and is intended to support closer collaboration with customers and improve local delivery capabilities.

-The opening of the new facility follows the group’s move to take full ownership of its Indian subsidiary earlier this year.
+The opening of the new facility follows the group’s move to complete the full acquisition of its Indian subsidiary in 2024.

-The subsidiary, which previously operated as a joint venture under the name Indus UTH HF Mixing Systems Pvt Ltd, has now been renamed HF India Mixing Systems Pvt Ltd.
+The subsidiary, which previously operated as a joint venture under the name Indus UTH HF Mixing Systems Pvt Ltd, has now been renamed Harburg-Freudenberger Machinery (India) Pvt.
+Ltd.

 At the time of the acquisition, HF described the move as “a significant investment” and “a pivotal milestone” in its global expansion, aimed at strengthening its position in “a fast-growing market.”